 After accounting for the cost of capital and operations, the cost of producing RNG is often reflected on a per-MMBtu basis.
-A previous report7 about RNG for Washington looked at costs reported from various studies for producing RNG from different types and sizes of projects and compared them on a MMBtu-equivalent basis.
+A previous report6 about RNG for Washington looked at costs reported from various studies for producing RNG from different types and sizes of projects and compared them on an MMBtu-equivalent basis.
 On the low end of the scale, some large landfills can produce RNG for less than \$1 per MMBtu.
-Large WWTP facilities handling 15 million to 150 million gallons per day might produce RNG for

-Promoting Renewable Natural Gas in Washington State | Economics of RNG as low as \$5.28 per MMBtu.
+Large WWTP facilities handling 15 million to 150 million gallons per day might produce RNG for as low as \$5.28 per MMBtu.
 Small WWTPs and large dairies could find production costs around \$9 per MMBtu.
 Small dairy costs could approach \$12 per MMBtu.

-6 Anaerobic Digestion Feasibility Study, King County Solid Waste Division, 2017
+5 Anaerobic Digestion Feasibility Study, King County Solid Waste Division, 2017

-7 Biomethane for Transportation: Opportunities for Washington State, Western Washington Clean Cities, 2011, revised 2013
+6 Biomethane for Transportation: Opportunities for Washington State, Western Washington Clean Cities, 2011, revised 2013

-In 2017, the World Resources Institute (WRI) aggregated RNG assessments8 to look for trends in the costs of producing RNG.
+In 2017, the World Resources Institute (WRI) aggregated a number of RNG assessments7 to look for trends in the costs of producing RNG.
 It gathered synthesized data from four studies of RNG:

-- 1) In 2011, the American Gas Foundation used cost data from available literature and its own estimates to model two RNG market penetration scenarios for average RNG production costs. - 2) In a 2012 paper, Hamburg published RNG production cost estimates from various other studies. - 3) A team led by Murray in 2014 calculated national RNG supply curves with project data and cost estimates for technology provided by various equipment vendors. - A California study published in 2016 by Jaffe and others developed supply curves for California using project and literature data, plus information available from the California Public Utility Commission.
+- 1) In 2011, the American Gas Foundation used cost data from available literature and its own estimates to model two RNG market penetration scenarios for average RNG production costs. - 2) In a 2012 paper, Hamburg published RNG production cost estimates from various other studies. - 3) A team led by Murray in 2014 calculated national RNG supply curves with project data and cost estimates for technology provided by various equipment vendors. - 4) A California study published in 2016 by Jaffe and others developed supply curves for California using project and literature data, plus information available from the California Public Utility Commission.